AdobeDocs/experience-platform.en/help/data-access/tutorials/python-sdk.md

 ## Userspace directory (Checkpointing)

 For longer running jobs, users may need to store intermediate steps.
-In instances like this, the Python SDK provides the user the ability to read and write to a userspace.
+In instances like this, the [!DNL Python] SDK provides the user the ability to read and write to a userspace.

 >![NOTE] Paths to the data are **not** stored by the SDK.
 Users will need to store the corresponding path to its respective data.